rba100/RedGate.Ipc/README.md

 Note: `RegisterAlias` maps a partial type name to an interface type.
 Consumers must also use `Register` to map that interface type to an implementation.

-## Registering service implementation on the server
+## Registering service implementations on the server

-In the simple example, a concrete object is passed the `ServiceManager` and this same object will be used to satisfy all requests whilst the server is running.
+In the simple example, a concrete object is passed the `ServiceManager` and this same instance will be used to satisfy all requests whilst the server is running.

-As an alternative strategy, consumers can pass a dependency injector or factory method to the `ServiceManager` which will create
-RPC service delegates on demand, scoped to individual connected clients.
+As an alternative strategy consumers can pass a dependency injector or factory method to the `ServiceManager` which will create service delegates on demand, scoped to individual connected clients.

 	public void StartServer()
 	{